eridien/vscode-function-separators/README.md

 ### Settings

 -  *Minimum Function Height:* Only add separators to functions with at least this many lines of code.
+Default: 3.

 -  *Include Nested Functions:* When enabled, add separators to nested functions.
+Default: false.

 - *Blank Lines Above:* Number of blank lines to add above the function separator.
+Default: 1.

 - *Blank Lines Below:* Number of blank lines to add below the function separator.
+Default: 1.

 - *Separator Left Fill String:* The string repeated to the left of the function name.
 It may be multiple characters.
+Default: "=".

 - *Separator Right Fill String:* The string repeated to the right of the function name.
 It may be multiple characters.
+Default: "=".

 - *Separator Indent:* Number of spaces to indent the function separator. -1 means match the function's indent.
+Default: 0.

 - *Width of Separator:* Total width of the function separator including indentation. -1 means match the widest line in the file.
+Default: 80.

 - *Split Function Name:* Split the function name into multiple words by _ and camelcase.
+Default: true.

 - *Function Name Case:*
   - Original: Keep the original case of the function name.